 It depends on who you ask.
 This ad likely upset Restoration Hardware.
 Brands tend to want to occupy position one on branded searches.
 Joss & Main, on the other hand, was likely happy to see that their strategy of bidding on a slight misspelling of Restoration Hardware’s brand name (ie. Restorationhardware), put their ad in position one on the SERP, ahead of their competitor.

+But, what does Google have to say about all this?
+Is it even allowed?
 Google does not allow competitors to use trademarked terms in the ad title or ad copy.
 In the example above, if Restoration Hardware were to submit the ad for take down, Google would have likely removed it.
 You can use a brand name (or a competitor’s brand name) in the display URL of your ad.

 Trademarks as Keywords